mkrupczak3/Linux-Hall-of-Shame/README.md

 # Linux-Hall-of-Shame

+## A wailing wall for a lost sould fighting linux
 A shaming hall for every time I have to wipe my computer's ass because something simple doesn't work or it can't figure out how to do something very easy.
 I'm using a Ubuntu Long Term Support release, not Arch for those wondering.
 Life shouldn't have to be this hard.

 The year of Linux on the Desktop for those wondering, is probably one day after the heat death of the universe the way things look currently.
 No human should have to experience this misery.

+Say what you will about Microsoft or Apple, but to their credit their computers actually work when you turn them on instead of having to deal with this kind of garbage

 # Steam
 https://askubuntu.com/questions/1038754/steam-wont-start-on-18-04